ecmwf/infero/README.md

 from multiple languages (C/C++, Fortran, Python).

 ### Documentation
-Infero Documentation can be found here: https://infero.readthedocs.io/en/feature-docs/index.html.
+Infero Documentation can be found on [Read-the-docs](https://infero.readthedocs.io/en/feature-docs/index.html).

 ### Disclaimer
 This software is still under heavy development and not yet ready